 We source ingredients from only trusted, transparent farms and producers that share this philosophy.
-Peanuts are a tremendous agricultural resource for the American Southeast, and of our 50 states, North Carolina is ranked sixth in terms of peanut production.
-We are thrilled to be able to work with local and regional peanut farmers and to be a positive market force for sustainable peanut agriculture.
-As we’ve grown, we’ve had the honor of working with almond growers in California; pecan orchards in NC, GA, and TX; ginger farmers in Fiji; sorghum farmers in TN; and many more talented food producers we consider partners in a mission to set new standards for ingredient integrity, flavor, and freshness.
+We are honored to work with a number of like-minded organic growers and food producers, and we all help each other by collectively growing the demand for higher quality, sustainable agriculture.
+We also proudly work with Bee Friendly Certified almond growers in California; apiaries in NC; ginger farmers in Fiji; sorghum farmers in TN; and many more talented food producers we consider partners in a mission to set new standards for ingredient integrity, flavor, and freshness.

 The name “Big Spoon” is a tribute to Mark’s dad, Gary, of Kingsport, TN, where Mark and several generations of his paternal family grew up.
 One day, a six-year-old Mark walked into the family kitchen to find his dad having one of his favorite snacks – a big spoonful of peanut butter straight from the jar.
 Mark blurted out, “big spoon!” and the nickname stuck.
 To this day, Mark’s friends from Kingsport still call Gary “Big Spoon,” and well, there was no question about what he was going to name the nut butter business.